stadium-software/repeater-datagrid/custom-filters.md

 ![](images/CutomFilterView.gif)

-## StadiumFilterData Queries (filtered)
-Both, the "TotalRecords" query and the "Select" query require the addition of a "WHERE" clause.
-The specific filter options provided to the user will determine which parameters are required in the "WHERE" clause of the query.

 ## Page
 The example application provides users with an opportunity to filter the results by a number of criteria